yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the Publish dialog, Azure App Service (Windows) is selected and highlighted in the Specific Target box.
 The Next button is highlighted.](media/vs-publish-specific-target.png "Publish API App to Azure")

-16. Finally, in the **App Service** box, select your subscription, expand the hands-on-lab-SUFFIX resource group, and select the Web App.
+16. Finally, in the **App Service** box, select your subscription, expand the hands-on-lab-SUFFIX resource group, and select the `wwi-web-UNIQUEID` Web App.

     ![In the Publish dialog, The Tailspin Toys Web App is selected and highlighted under the hands-on-lab-SUFFIX resource group.](media/vs-publish-web-app-service.png "Publish API App to Azure")